-Traditional active acoustic/ultrasonic methods utilize the linear effects of the waves phenomena's and such as: reflection, scattering, transmission and attenuation of the elastic waves by structural inhomogenities to detect structural damages.
+Traditional active acoustic/ultrasonic methods utilize the linear effects of the wave phenomena such as: reflection, scattering, transmission and attenuation of the elastic waves by structural inhomogeneities to detect structural damages.

 Figure 26.
 Concept for damage detection with the use of nonlinear acoustics